Dystopian FictionLife BlogShort Stories

 I’d keep the smile.

-They seemed surprised, so I smiled, turned and walked into the kitchen where I filled the kettle with enough water for three and took 3 cups from an overhead cupboard.
+They seemed surprised, so I smiled, turned and walked into the kitchen where I filled the kettle with enough water for three and took three cups from an overhead cupboard.
 I heard the door close even as I rummaged and retrieved the boxes I was waiting for.
-I’d done some online shopping and I’d somehow decided that several types of green tea, peppermint teas and other natural teas – all organic – were delicious – anti-oxidant, age-fighting, new habits I should adopt.
-As the two young men entered the kitchen, I pointed to the various flavours and simply said, “which would you like gentlemen?”
+I’d done some online shopping and I’d somehow decided that several types of green tea, peppermint teas and other natural teas – all organic – were delicious, antioxidant, age-fighting, new habits I should adopt.

-The blonde boy smiled and came forward, picked up the peppermint box – read the side briefly, regarded me with a new-found respect and handed me the box, then said, “this one please, sir,” and stepped back, then looked at his colleague.
-The darker boy studied each of the teas, then regarded me with some level of interest, before returning to the teas.
-He eventually chose a plain green tea.
+The blonde boy smiled and came forward, picked up the peppermint box, read the side briefly, regarded me with a new-found respect and handed me the box, then said, “This one please, sir,” and stepped back, then looked at his colleague.

-“I’m Max,” the blonde boy offered with a handshake.
-“Name’s Ollie,” I responded, then faced the dark-haired boy, who took a moment before realising he hadn’t offered his name and then said, “Steve,” and shook my hand, while looking a tad unsure of himself.
+“Name’s Ollie,” I responded, then faced the dark-haired boy, who took a moment before realising he hadn’t offered his name and then said, “Steve,” and shook my hand, looking a tad unsure of himself.

 When Max spoke, at length and with no flair, no faff and no fanfare, in a manner that was politely direct, I knew he was telling me the truth.